fitch/SVI-328-MegaROM/README.md

 ### Compile and run

-Now, create an emulator version of the ROM image with `make simulator`.
+Now, create an emulator version of the ROM image with `make emulator`.

 Then, use `make run` to run the version in openMSX emulator.